globaleaks/whistleblowing-software/docs/REST-spec.md

 P2 `/submission`

 This creates an empty submission and returns the Id to be used when referencing it as a whistleblower.
-Id is a random 64bit integer (POST only)
+Id is a random 64bit integer (GET)

-P3 `/submission/<submission_id>`
+P3 `/submission/<submission_id>/status`

-Returns the currently submitted fields and material filenames and size, this is the only interface giving back the complete submission status (GET only)
+Returns the currently submitted fields and material filenames and size, this is the only interface giving back the complete submission status (GET, POST)

-P4 `/submission/<submission_id>/fields`

-does the submission of the fields that are supported by the node in question and update the selected submission_id (POST only)

-P5 `/submission/<submission_id>/groups`

-Optional Interface (may not be provided by Node Options) select the groups into the list of recipients for the selected submission.
-Group are addressed by their Id (POST only)
+Awaits for the group matrix selection, awaits for the fields.

-P6 `/submission/<submission_id>/finalize`
+P4 `/submission/<submission_id>/finalize`

 Completes the submission in progress, **give to the server the receipt secret** and confirm the receipt (or answer with a part of them). settings dependent.
-(POST only)
+(POST)

-P7 `/submission/<submission_id>/files`
+P5 `/submission/<submission_id>/files`

-upload a file to the selected submission_id (REST depends from JQueryFileUpload integration)
+upload a file to the selected submission_id (REST depends from JQueryFileUpload integration, probabily GET, POST, DELETE, PUT)

 ### API shared between WhistleBlowers and Receiver (require auth)